Clawson point

+The Clawson point, the orthocenter, the mittenpunkt and the Spieker center are collinear.

 Geometrical constructions

 There are at least two ways to construct the Clawson point, which also could be used as coordinate free definitions of the point.
 In both cases you have two triangles, where the three lines connecting their according vertices meet in a common point, which is the Clawson point.